Falcon Rotator v2: Meticulously Crafted Camera Rotator with a Personality

 At the time of writing, Pegasus Astro are running a Spring Promotion of 35% off for Falcon 2 Rotator.

-It’s a thoughtfully designed, well-built rotator that integrates beautifully into modern astrophotography workflows.
-Its compact form factor, strong software ecosystem, and clean design make it particularly well suited to most astrophotographers.
-Whilst it’s heavy and comes at a higher price point, it rewards you with ease of use, and stability thanks to Pegasus Astro’s history of building a reliable eco-system.
-But it doesn’t lock you into its eco-system.
+whilst the Falcon Rotator v2 isn’t for beginners, it rewards more seasoned astrophotographers with ease of use, and stability thanks to Pegasus Astro’s history of building a reliable eco-system.
+It doesn’t lock you into its eco-system.
 Updating its Unity Platform software and firmware is straightforward and hassle-free.
 It’s precise and operates quietly.
 It shows that the Greek company, Pegasus Astro has succeeded in delivering yet another reliable and rebust piece of astrophotography gear.

-As long as it’s not trying to handle payloads of above 6KG (and why would you) and you have a tracking mount that isn’t pushed to its limit and can handle an extra 700g payload, the Falcon Rotator v2 is a joy to use.
+As long as it’s not trying to handle payloads of above 6KG (and why would you) and you have a tracking mount that isn’t pushed to its limit and can handle an extra 610g payload, the Falcon Rotator v2 is a joy to use.
 Within its comfort zone, it performs with quiet confidence.

 And perhaps more importantly, it changes how you think about imaging.
 Not as a series of manual steps, but as an automated workflow that just works.